fireundubh/fallout4/Advanced Portable Turret Set Extended/README.md

 * New Feature: Added Scrap/Dismantle/Rig menu
 * New Feature: Added a Machine Gun Turret (a.k.a.
 Assault Rifle Turret) with proper barrel model
 * New Feature: Added a Shotgun Turret with proper barrel model
+* New Feature: Added a Spotlight Turret with proper model
 * New Feature: Turrets now explode destructively when destroyed (low damage, medium radius)

 ### User Interface

 * UI: Turret "grenades" now display in inventory as mod boxes
+* UI: Ballistic and energy turret recipes now use different icons
 * UI: Renamed Mobile Turrets to Portable Turrets
 * UI: Renamed Railway Turret to Railway Spike Turret
 * UI: Added Cancel button to menu